ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-JS-Conf-Budapest-day-1.md

 Madeleine wanted to share her life experience with us.
 While she attended secondary school, Madeleine was the creepy loner.
-'What's wrong with me?', 'What did I do wrong?' she asked herself on several occasions.
+_'What's wrong with me?'_, _'What did I do wrong?'_ she asked herself on several occasions.
-'My behaviour must be wrong, I have to change'.
+_'My behaviour must be wrong, I have to change'_.
 So she decided to take up programming in high school and felt truly belonged.
-After Madeleine graduated high school, she started to work as a frontend developer where she was learning a lot, very quickly!
+After Madeleine graduated high school, she started to work as a front-end developer where she was learning a lot, very quickly!
 However, she soon discovered that the speed at which she was learning gradually stagnated.
-She had mixed feelings about her profession and abilities, thinking she did not belong there and had no idea what she was doing
+She had mixed feelings about her profession and abilities, thinking she did not belong there and had no idea what she was doing.
 So, she decided to work even harder.
 All of her friends and colleagues congratulated her for her effort and hard work, but Madeleine still wasn’t satisfied.
-Shortly after, she learned about "the imposter syndrome".
+Shortly after, she learned about _"the imposter syndrome"_.
 Here are some common signs that someone might experience, where one feels like an imposter:
 * Does everyone overestimate you?
 * Do you tend to discuss yourself?
-* You compare your ability to those around you and think they’re more intelligent than you are?
+* Do you compare your ability to those around you and think they’re more intelligent than you are?
-* Does the fear of failure freaks you out?
+* Does the fear of failure freak you out?
 * Sometimes you’re afraid others will discover how much knowledge you really lack?
 * You can’t understand the compliments you receive?
 * You feel bad when you’re not ‘the best’ or at least ‘very special’?